Lights out in Pakistan as energy-saving move backfires

 Energy Minister Khurram Dastgir told local media on Monday that engineers were working to restore the power supply across the country, including in the capital of Islamabad, and tried to reassure the nation that power would be fully restored within the next 12 hours.

-When engineers tried to turn the systems back on, a “fluctuation in voltage” was observed, which “forced engineers to shut down the power grid” stations one by one, Dastgir said.
+When engineers tried to turn the systems back on, a “fluctuation in voltage” was observed, which “forced engineers to shut down the power grid” stations one by one, he added.

 He insisted that this was not a major crisis, and that electricity was being restored in phases.
 In many places and key businesses and institutions, including hospitals, military and government facilities, backup generators kicked in.